brunogallo/brunogallo/README.md

 # Hi there, I'm Bruno Gallo
-I've been working with web since mid 2009 and currently I'm producing content for front-end and exploring blockchain.
+I've been working with web since mid 2009 and currently working as full stack dev and exploring blockchain.

 Would you like to find me?